gaehlerm/SoftwareEngineering/README.md

 I hope you got the memo.
 Small refactoring should be done all the time.
 Every few lines of code.
 The costs are low and it keeps your work space clean.
 Intermediate refactoring costs more and effects a fair amount of your code base.
 It should be discussed with your work colleagues during the coffee break and may be done together.
 Big refactoring is really labor expensive.
 It’s done only every few months and takes good planning and dedicated meetings as there is a lot at stake.

 Also consider that waterfall refactoring is bound to fail just as most waterfall projects are.
-Refactoring, just as normal code, consists of a learning process.
+Refactoring, just as normal coding, consists of a learning process.
 It’s a feedback loop.
-It usually has to be done incrementally and endless planning sessions are just a waste of time.
-Every couple of lines you write you learn so many new things that would you to require to adapt the refactoring plans.
+It usually has to be done incrementally and endless planning sessions are a waste of time.
+Every couple of lines you write you learn so many new things that require you to adapt the refactoring plans.
 Possibly you even have to drop these grand plans all together because you realize they just won’t work.
 And software engineering is concrete.
 You can have as many beautiful plans as you want.
 If they don’t work out, they are worthless.

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is done.

 // Make circle graphic: changes to be made, make changes, more changes to be made

 There is something very mean about refactoring.
 Refactoring good code is easier than refactoring bad code.
-Working with code containing global variables, many dependencies, etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
+For instance, working with code containing global variables, many dependencies, etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
 In all cases you have to understand what the code really does.
 For writing new code and tests, this is bad enough.
 But with refactoring is becomes a nightmare because you have a circle of doom.
 You start postponing your refactoring because it’s hard to understand bad code.
-But over time, this will only make it worse and worse and worse… until you reach the point where refactoring is essentially impossible and you are paralyzed.
+But over time, this will only make it worse and worse and worse... until you reach the point where refactoring is essentially impossible and you are paralyzed.
 You’d have to refactor your code because it’s bad, but you can’t because it’s gotten really bad.

 Don’t slack off refactoring.
 You’d pay the price rather sooner than later.
 Make sure you always keep the code in shape, this makes everything much easier.